yikaiyang/SS22-Knowledge-Graph/README.md

 The returning HTTP response contains the data about the traffic situation of all street points (blue dots) at the time of the request depicted in the following figure:

-![Ontology of this project](/documents/map_area/street_collection_points.png) *Traffic data of all street points in blue are collected*
+![Ontology of this project](/documents/map_area/street_collection_points.png) *Traffic data of all locations colored in blue are collected*